 Conservation action is absolutely reliant on information about the distribution and abundance of butterflies and moths.

-The Herald is a beautiful moth that occurs throughout Scotland but is only sparsely recorded.
-We would like you to help us find more hibernation sites by checking dark corners of unheated outbuildings in your garden or when you are out and about.
+The Hibernating Herald project is finding out more about the overwintering distribution of Heralds in Scotland.
+We need your help to find new sites by checking dark corners of unheated outbuildings in your garden or looking in suitable dark places when you are out and about.

 The UK Butterfly Monitoring Scheme, run by Butterfly Conservation and the Centre for Ecology and Hydrology, has in recent years developed the Wider Countryside Butterfly Survey (WCBS) method to gauge the changing abundance of widespread species in the general countryside.